 The transition from sculpture to performance work used the “self” as a primary material via exercises, introspection, and research on various interdependent planes: intuitive modes of observation, scholastic dependence for contextualization, and a collaborative spirit to keep processes in-check and grounded.
 Relying heavily upon Jungian Archetypes, Brewer’s work concerned itself with the study, creation, and embodiment of personae.
 These identities were explored through various collaborations between Brewer and AA Bronson from 2011-2012.
 Their body of work consists of performance photography documenting rituals enacted publicly in the Meat Rack, a maze of sex paths that joins the two gay communities of Fire Island, NY.
 Many came here to spend their last days during the era of AIDS; the works honor that haunted history and have since been exhibited internationally.

 In 2013, Brewer further explored personae (as psychological, cultural, and artistic phenomena) through the creation of a performance-as-commerce project Bebe Daddy Services.
 As the owner/operator, Brewer works under the pseudonym Bebe Daddy.
 The venture arose out of a carpenter-in-the-nude service that initially investigated sex work and gender stereotypes while turning profit.
 The project has since developed into a full design+build firm and a clothing line Bebe Daddy Apparel, with sales benefiting local non-profits.
 In 2015, the Bebe Daddy persona was absorbed into a gay-themed home renovation TV show pilot.
 (Logo TV, unaired)

-Currently, Brewer is working on Cosmogenesis, a long-term book project (2010-ongoing), Ivory Dungeon, a project seeking to debunk the increasing homogenization of queer culture, as well as The Tower, a multimedia project exploring future mythology through sculpture, science, and fantasy architecture.
+Currently, Brewer is working on Cosmogenesis, a long-term book project (2010-ongoing) as well as The Tower, a multimedia project exploring future mythology through sculpture, science, and fantasy architecture.
 Brewer currently studies at ArtCenter College of Design [MFA Candidate, 2018].

 Brewer lives and works in Los Angeles, CA.